PrunaAI/pruna/src/pruna/engine/hf_hub_utils/model_card_template.md

 ## Smash Configuration

-The configuration of the model is stored in the `smash_config.json` file.
+The compression configuration of the model is stored in the `smash_config.json` file.

 ```bash
 {smash_config}